 - Suspension of participation with athletic teams

-- Unpaid account balance sent to collection agency
+- Unpaid account balance sent to a collection agency

 Outstanding account balances may be sent to an outside collection agency.
 Should this occur, credit bureaus will be notified, and the student will be responsible for the outstanding balance plus all collection fees and legal fees.
 At this point, the student will no longer be able to make payment directly to Rivier University; they will be required to interact directly with the collection agency.
 All grades, transcripts, and diplomas will be withheld until the student has satisfied their balance in-full and all funds have cleared.